Gifted and Talented Overview

 When will services begin?Services for identified Kindergarten students will begin the first week of March following identification.

-1st Grade and older students will begin services in the fall of the year following GT identification.
+1st Grade and older students will begin services in the fall of the year following G/T identification.

-Upcoming Referral Events
+Referral Events

 GT Services